Bikeman868/Urchin/readme.md

 the Prius persister to save changes to a database, and you edit the database directly, you will have to recycle the IIS app pool to pick up the changes.

-A UI for managing rules is in development, but is not ready for widespread use at this time.
+A UI for managing rules is in development, so far you can view the rules and environments, and run test queries, but the rules can not be edited via the UI.
+This feature will be built after versioning.

 ## Next Steps
 If you want to contribute to this project, these are the next most important tasks

 * Write scripts to create databases for Microsoft SQL Server and Postgresql.
-* Add security, so that production configuration can only be retrived by production servers.
+* Implement versioning, so that draft rules can be created and tested before going live.
-* Create a web based UI for managing the environments and rules.
+* Choose which version of the rules are used in each environment so that new rules can be tried in staging before being made live in production for example.
+* Add editing of the most recent version of the rules and environment management to the UI.

 ## FAQ